acham/cel_fcast_variations/README.md

 Example: ``` { "latitude": 37.927877, "longitude": -122.579370,
 "fc_date": "2024-09-25", "hour_of_day": 3 } ```

+The payload for this endpoint includes all fields in the database for the min and max temperature points, including NWS metadata.

 The backing CRUD operation for this endpoint retrieves all of the forecast points that correspond to this specification from the database and then finds the minimum and maximum temperatures in the